star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Description

 This seminar will provide an introduction to modern U.S. energy and climate policy.
 Our goal will be to understand, from a practical perspective, how economics, technology, politics, public opinion and national security all influence the development and implementation of policy.
-With the ongoing need for an energy transition, the focus on climate change, and the impacts of the war in Ukraine, the need for understanding these issues is more important than ever.

 Questions that we will address include: Why has energy and climate taken on such a critical role in the public policy agenda?
+How does the government make policy and what are the ways that those policies influence energy markets and availability?
 How has US policy changed over the years and what lessons have we learned from past initiatives?
-How much influence does government really have?
 How have new technologies changed the energy landscape and our interactions with other countries?
-The class will begin with an overview of the energy sector and the related government structure.
-We will then discuss Presidential initiatives and legislative activity, with particular attention to the 2022 Inflation Reduction Act and other ongoing efforts by the Biden Administration.

 Learning Outcomes